 - Preheat oven to 400F degrees.
 Place oven rack one place above the middle.

-- In a large bowl, toss 1 sweet potato, 2 beets, and 2 cups brussels sprouts in 3 Tablespoons oil.
+- In a large bowl, toss sweet potato, beets, and Brussel sprouts in olive oil.
 Spread vegetables on rimmed baking sheet.
-Sprinkle with salt and pepper to taste.
+Sprinkle with salt and pepper to taste.1 medium sweet potato, 2 large beets, 2 cups, (1 pound)small brussels sprouts, 3 Tablespoons olive oil, Salt and black pepper

 - Roast until tender and brown on edges, about 30 to 40 minutes, stirring one time about half way through cooking.
 The outer or loose leaves from the sprouts might get very crispy.
 This is okay.

 - Remove from oven and transfer to serving bowl.
-Crumble or roughly chop 4 slices bacon and sprinkle over the vegetables.
+Crumble or roughly chop the bacon and sprinkle over the vegetables.

 - Drizzle with just a little balsamic vinegar (or even hot sauce) before serving.
 Add a light splash of extra olive oil too, if desired.